OU-CS3203/GitLab_GCP_tutorial/README.md

 ### Configure static IP

 GCP assigns a dynamic IP to VM by default.
-This will cause problem for shu
+This will cases changes the address of GitLab server when ever server shuts down.
+This case problems for the GitLab installation.
+To prevent this, we can assign an static IP to the VM.

-In the left menu,
+In order to do that, in the left menu,

 Under <button>Compute Engine</button> , select <button>VM Instances</button>

 ![](./14.PNG)

 Here, you find the list of your VMs, which at least one them should be your newly created GitLab-instance.

-Assign an static IP to your VM:

 Click on the instance name: